Moyin-ol-xx/Moyin-ol-xx/README.md

 - 👋 Hi, I’m Moyin
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: sulymanbashirat14@gmail.com or 09030499725